Face to Face

 - During the assessment appointment we will ask you some questions about how you are coping at the moment.
 We will discuss with you if face to face work is the best for you.

-- We will take your name, contact details, date of birth, and G.P name and number and make a support agreement with you.
+- We will ask you to complete a support agreement with your name, contact details, date of birth, and G.P name and number.
 If we feel you are at risk of harm to yourself or someone else we will use this information to contact those who can help you and let them know that you are in need of extra care.
 We will always try to talk to you about this first.
 See our privacy notice.

 What happens next?

-- After your assessment appointment you will be assigned a support worker.
-This will be the same person every week so you can get to know one another.
+- After your assessment appointment you will be assigned a team member.
+This will be the same person every week.

 - They will contact you by text to arrange your first appointment.